Hot, dry weather to continue in J&K during next 24 hours | www.lokmattimes.com

 Hot, dry weather to continue in J&K during next 24 hours

-Srinagar, April 28 Weather remained dry on Wednesday in J&K as the MeT department forecast similar condition to ...
+Srinagar, May 2 Hot and dry weather which persisted in J&K and Ladakh on Sunday, is likely to ...

-Srinagar, April 28 Weather remained dry on Wednesday in J&K as the MeT department forecast similar condition to prevail during the next 24 hours.
+Srinagar, May 2 Hot and dry weather which persisted in J&K and Ladakh on Sunday, is likely to continue during the next 24 hours, as per the MeT department.

-"Hot and dry weather is likely to continue in J&K during the next 24 hours", an official of the MeT department said.
+"Weather is likely to remain hot and dry during the next 24 hours in J&K", an official of the MeT department said.

-Srinagar registered 12.2, Pahalgam 6.4 and Gulmarg 8.0 degrees Celsius as the minimum temperature.
+Srinagar registered 14 degrees Celsius, Pahalgam 6.7 and Gulmarg 9 degrees as the minimum temperature.

-Drass in Ladakh region clocked 3.6, Leh 4.6 and Kargil 6.9 degrees as the night's lowest temperature.
+Drass in Ladakh region recorded 2.6 degrees, Leh 8 and Kargil 6.4 as the minimum temperature.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app